FARE Education Network

 What is the FARE Education Network?

 The FARE Education Network is a collaborative of volunteer lay educators who provide schools with evidence-based training/education on practices for keeping students with food allergies safe and included.
-The FARE Education Network was created to provide access to the latest information on successfully managing students with food allergies in the school environment.
+The goals of the network are to work toward the day when every school has a plan in place with policies and procedures for managing food allergies.
+And, to share information with school administrators and staff so they are prepared to manage food allergies at school and respond to food allergy emergencies.

 Who can be a part of the FARE Education Network?

-FARE's resources can be downloaded by school nurses, teachers, parents and other health and safety advocates to educate schools about how to help students with food allergies stay safe, supported and included at school.
+Anyone.
+FARE's resources can be downloaded by school nurses, teachers, parents and other health and safety advocates who would like to educate schools about how to help students with food allergies stay safe, supported and included at school.

 What resources are available to FARE Education Network presenters?